 - aftercare programs to prevent relapse

 Getting help early can prevent more serious health problems and help people build a healthier, drug-free life.
-Anyone struggling with psychedelic drug abuse should talk to a doctor, counselor, or call a treatment helpline to find the best options for their situation.
+Anyone facing psychedelic drug use should talk to a doctor, counselor, or the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.